Link Building

 With broken link building the same principle applies as with pitching guest posts.

-Make sure you find the right person to reach out to, such as an editor.
 With their contact info in hand, send them a personalized email, explaining that a link is broken and why yours is the ideal replacement.

 Broken link building is a pretty effective tactic, but bear in mind that there are only so many broken links in the world you can replace, so don’t rely on this approach alone for your B2B marketing strategy.